 Quickly record your successes and failures and get back to doing things.

 A simple, beautiful application for making short (private) notes or journal entries, which you can then quickly share.

 An experimental camera with a minimalist (text free) interface, choice of aspect ratios and guidelines and a bunch of fast, high quality filters.

 Subtle live wallpapers which won't distract from your grid of Apps.

 A little App to quickly create sketches which can be easily shared (a prototype of a component for an App I have yet to make).

 Identify a set of high level priorities and rate your performance each day.
 See how these vary over time and see if you are really achieving the things you think are important.

 Count down to your (crudely estimated) death: a digital memento mori.
 The ultimate motivational tool!

 Full native (tablet) browser for Wikipedia (with bookmarking and choice of search language).

-Editor and previewer for Context Free: a simple language for dynamic, generative art.
+An editor (with syntax highlighting) and previewer for Context Free: a simple language for dynamic, generative art.